 The parameters discussed in this section can be optimized in the Connection Properties dialog and Video Settings dialog.
-The properties that you apply to a connection are retained between connections, they do not reset to their defaults.
+Connection properties are saved across subsequent connections to generation 2 devices once they are set and saved.

 MPC Connection Properties - Generation 1 Devices